Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Experiments

 \section{Experiments}

-Our goal is to demonstrate that Noise2Recon can leverage noise augmentations for task-based regularization that can improve performance in both high- and low-SNR settings.
-We show that Noise2Recon can (1) outperform standard supervised methods in data-scarce scenarios and (2) improve robustness to reconstruction in noisy settings.
-We conduct extensive ablations to isolate the advantages of the consistency objective and the balanced sampling.
+Our goal is to demonstrate whether Noise2Recon can leverage noise augmentations for task-based regularization that can improve performance in both high-SNR and low-SNR settings.
+We evaluate whether Noise2Recon can (1) outperform supervised and state-of-the-art self-supervised methods in label-scarce scenarios and (2) improve robustness to reconstruction in noisy settings.
+We conduct extensive ablations to assess the advantages of the consistency objective and the balanced sampling.